stelliosbonadurer/RGBMatrix/my_programs/fft_program/docs/fft_math_explained.md

 The FFT is doing **99.1%** of the computational work!

-### Why This Matters for Dual Mode
+### Why This Matters for Multi-Layer Mode

-When we run dual-layer visualization:
+When we run multi-layer visualization (e.g., 3 layers: bass, mid, treble):

 ```
 ┌─────────────────────────────────────────┐